|

 Chaeronea, the

-Macedonian supremacy over Greece is firmly established.
-This will
+Macedonian supremacy over Greece became firmly established.
+This would

 come in handy for future conquests. (see